justinrgarrard/world-of-naevis.net/data/magic_items/volt_staff.md

 A metal quarterstaff that raises the hair on one's arm when held.

 While attuned to this staff and holding it, you can cast the [*Shocking Grasp*](../srd_spells/shocking_grasp) cantrip using Charisma as your spellcasting modifier.
+This staff can also be used in place of a [wand](../items/arcane_focus).

 <!-- If you are a spellcaster, the range of the cantrip increases to 10 feet. -->